Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzApplicationGateway.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 #### APPLICATIONGATEWAY <IApplicationGateway>: Application gateway resource
-  - `AutoscaleConfigurationMinCapacity <Int32>`: Lower bound on number of Application Gateway capacity
+  - `AutoscaleMinimumCapacity <Int32>`: Lower bound on number of Application Gateway capacity
-  - `WebApplicationFirewallConfigurationEnabled <Boolean>`: Whether the web application firewall is enabled or not.
+  - `EnableWaf <Boolean>`: Whether the web application firewall is enabled or not.
-  - `WebApplicationFirewallConfigurationFirewallMode <ApplicationGatewayFirewallMode>`: Web application firewall mode.
+  - `WafFirewallMode <ApplicationGatewayFirewallMode>`: Web application firewall mode.
-  - `WebApplicationFirewallConfigurationRuleSetType <String>`: The type of the web application firewall rule set.
+  - `WafRuleSetType <String>`: The type of the web application firewall rule set.
 Possible values are: 'OWASP'.
-  - `WebApplicationFirewallConfigurationRuleSetVersion <String>`: The version of the rule set type.
+  - `WafRuleSetVersion <String>`: The version of the rule set type.
   - `[Id <String>]`: Resource ID.
   - `[Location <String>]`: Resource location.
   - `[Tag <IResourceTags>]`: Resource tags.